chimera-kube/pod-toleration-policy/README.md

     effect: "NoSchedule"
 ```

-Would always be rejected by the policy, regardless of the group to which the user
+Will always be rejected by the policy, regardless of the group to which the user
 belongs to.

 On the other hand, a Pod defined with this toleration: